|

 and keep going.
 The link, he had learned, would lead him to the nearest

-SDisk if he asked it to and there seemed to be SDisks hidden in odd
+SDisk if he asked it to and there seemed to be SDisks in odd

 places within the territory.